The beautiful Micronesia © Matt Keiffer

 Micronesia is a rather arbitrary name given to an enormous slice of earth.
-Greek for 'small' and 'islands', Micronesia is neither small nor a cohesive group of island people and cultures.
-Micronesia is comprised of 8 different nation-states; the Federated States of Micronesia (commonly referred to as just Micronesia), to which this guide refers, is one of these countries and is itself comprised of over 600 islands.
-The country is further divided into 4 states that have many unique histories and cultures.
+Greek for 'small' and 'islands', Micronesia is neither small nor a cohesive group culturally.
+Micronesia is in fact comprised of about eight different countries; the Federated States of Micronesia (commonly referred to as just Micronesia), to which this guide refers, is one of these countries and is itself comprised of over 600 islands.
+The country is further divided into four states that are home to a number of unique cultures.